matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 ### Using the unmodified fallback in clients and bridges

 The above issues are minor, if reply fallbacks would sufficiend value to clients.
-However at least the Qt html renderer breaks on `<mx-reply>` tags, so you need to strip them anyway to render replies.
 Bridges usually try to bridge to native replies, so they need to strip the reply fallback (https://github.com/matrix-org/matrix-doc/issues/1541).
 Even the IRC bridge seems to send a custom fallback, because the default fallback is not that welcome to the IRC crowd.